charles-amyx/new-machine-config/README.md

     - Allow apps downloaded from: Mac App Store and identified developers
   - Privacy
     - Allow the apps below to control your computer: (when downloaded)
-      - Window Tidy
-      - *Make sure to untick the Dropbox entry in Accessibility – they don't need that*
+      - *Make sure to untick the Dropbox entry in Accessibility – they don't need that ever*

 ### 🔍 Spotlight